BushLife - Fisherman Hooking a Trout

 Spool capacity is one other thing to watch for.
 You don’t want a spool that is too shallow as it holds too little line.
 It will affect casting, how much line you can let out and limit your fighting ability if you hook a big one and choose to tire the fish out.
 Too much line and it costs a lot to fill and replace periodically.
 My favourite spinning reel holds 100 yards of 10 lb line and is a happy balance for the fish types we covered above – other than muskie.

-The Shimano Sienna is a budget, entry level reel for Shimano and it will get you out there.
+The Shimano Sienna fishing reel is a budget, entry-level reel for Shimano, and it will get you out there.
 Moving up in price is something like the Daiwa Fuego – which we own ourselves and can attest is an outstanding reel for the money.
-As you climb the ladder you get more options when ordering (affects price) but you can tailor the reel a bit more to your needs.
-I won’t link anything else as reels can keep going up in price to hundreds of dollars.
-Other than for avid anglers who know what they want, I don’t see the point of looking at it now.

-Final Words on Rod and Reel
+Final Words on Fishing Rods and Reels

 What is the Best Fishing Line?